sangwanamit621/mini-projects/airflow-dataproc-etl/README.md

 ### Running the Pipeline

-1. Start the Airflow scheduler and web server: `airflow webserver -p 8080` and `airflow scheduler`.
+1. If running the self managed version, then start the Airflow scheduler and web server: `airflow webserver -p 8080` and `airflow scheduler`.
 2. Access the Airflow UI at `http://localhost:8080`.
 3. Trigger the ETL pipeline DAG.